 Michael lounged by the pool while I went to the Atomic Testing Museum.
-We checked out the Palms because it had a Playboy club.
-We ate at the Outback, and I had "shrimp on the barbie."
+We ate at the Outback, and I had shrimp on the barbie.
 We went to Fremont Street downtown.

 LAS VEGAS 1993

 I returned to Las Vegas for 3 months: March 7 to June 8, 1993, with the intention of adding to the experience I had in 1979.
 I dug in at the Tropicana Club at the south end of Las Vegas Boulevard, relying on the Strip Trolley.
-I meant to hang out!
 Bill Clinton was America's new president, and there was a 70s revival.
 It was an opportune time for escaping my parents' basement, where I had lived for 7 years.
-It was a chance to fend for myself, to get my own food and to wash my own clothes.
+It was a chance to fend for myself, to get my own food and wash my own clothes.
 I flew into McCarran Airport from Minnesota, my first flight in 15 years.
-Las Vegas was the same in some ways, and in some ways it had changed.
+Las Vegas was the same in some ways and different in some ways.
 The Ali Baba Apartments were gone.
 The Dunes was coming down, and the old MGM Grand was now Ballys.
 Vegas was still the entertainment capital of the world!
 The Strip is a work of art!
-Unfortunately, wind, heat, crowds & traffic ensure that it is half heaven, half hell.
-You pump up things you like and get the best deals.
+Unfortunately, wind, heat & traffic ensure that it is half heaven, half hell.
+You pump up the things you like.

 It was the production shows that intrigued me: leggy, statuesque showgirls!
-Ballys' Jubilee! was the hot ticket.
-It was the biggest show on the Strip and had the best showgirls.
-I took Jubilee's backstage tour.
-From the stage, the seating area seemed small.
-Jubilee! is a dinosaur, a glamorous throwback to the musicals of yesteryear.
-It is a mix of Vaudeville, Broadway & classic Hollywood.
-It boasts of its nightly sinking of the Titanic.
-The thrill is seeing all those long, shapely legs.
-The show is so lavish, it leaves you dazed!
+Ballys' Jubilee! was the biggest show on the Strip and had the best showgirls.
+I took the backstage tour.
+From the stage, the seating area looked small.
+Jubilee! was a dinosaur, a throwback to the glamorous musicals of yesteryear.
+It was a mix of Vaudeville, Broadway & classic Hollywood.
+It boasted of its nightly sinking of the Titanic.
+The thrill was in seeing all those long, shapely legs.

 I saw Folies Bergere (Ber-share) at the Tropicana.
-Karen and I saw it in 1979.
+Karen and I had seen it in 1979.
 This time, I took the backstage tour led by a showgirl of 20 years.
-She must have been in the show 14 years earlier.
 It was interesting to get behind the scenes, especially into the dressing rooms to see and handle the costumes.
-Some of them are heavy, and the girls have to be strong.
-I asked my showgirl if there was a pension plan for those who stay 20 years.
+Some of them were heavy, and the girls had to be strong.
+I asked my showgirl if there was a pension plan for those who stayed 20 years.
 She said no, but they had given her this job.
-Folies Bergere was the oldest show in Vegas, going back to 1959.
+Folies Bergere was the oldest show, going back to 1959.

 Bare Essence at the Sands lived up to its billing as a "sexy, sizzling revue."
-All these shows convey a sense of euphoria.
+All the shows conveyed a sense of euphoria.

 For Crazy Girls, the room at the Riviera provided some intimacy.
-I suppose my feeling of being hustled in and out derived from wanting to take those thighs and calves home with me.
+My feeling of being hustled in and out derived from wanting to take those thighs home with me.